Judy Fakes, Ryde College of TAFE

 - Distribution companies that design, construct and maintain the network of poles, wires and associated infrastructure and which deliver electricity to consumers; most responsible for vegetation management and

 - Retail companies purchase power from the wholesalers to sell to retail customers.
 (ETSA, 2003).

 This paper discusses the policies and practices of the distribution sector in relation to vegetation management.
 Most of the examples are drawn from experiences in NSW, Queensland and South Australia.
 References are also made to changes that have occurred in other states.

 Over the last twenty years, the Australian Electricity Distribution industry has gone through many changes, especially in the last five years.
 These changes include:

 - Amalgamation of many small, local “Country Councils” into larger units.
 In NSW, further amalgamations have occurred.
 This resulted in many job losses, considerable restructuring and the need to develop new skills.

 - Deregulation.
-Prior to deregulation, each state or territory operated its own government run monopoly market.
-A series of reforms has seen a move from public ownership to the formation of corporations and to private ownership in some states.
+Prior to deregulation, each state or territory operated its own government-run monopoly market.
+A series of reforms have seen a move from public ownership to the formation of corporations and to private ownership in some states.
 The main aims of deregulation are to deliver customers lower costs, an increased range of services and a choice of energy retailer, connection service provider and metering service provider (Energy Australia, 2003).
-The latter reference to choice of provider is referred to as contestability.
+The latter reference to the choice of provider is referred to as contestability.

 For example, in 1946, the Electricity Trust of South Australia (ETSA) was established by the South Australian government as a publicly owned utility responsible for all aspects of providing electricity to SA.
 Deregulation saw the formation of ETSA Corporation.
 Between 1996 and 1998 this corporation was divided into several business units.
 ETSA Utilities, the distribution entity is now a member of the Cheung Kong Group of companies (as are a number of Victorian electricity enterprises) (ETSA, 2003).